-The GEF-Satoyama Project is funded by the Global Environment Facility (GEF), implemented by Conservation International’s CI-GEF Project Agency.
-The execution of the project is led by Conservation International Japan in cooperation with the United Nations University Institute for the Advanced Study of Sustainability (the Secretariat of the International Partnership for the Satoyama Initiative) and Institute for Global Environmental Strategies.
+The GEF-Satoyama Project was funded by the Global Environment Facility (GEF) and implemented by Conservation International’s CI-GEF Project Agency.
+The execution of the project was led by Conservation International Japan in cooperation with the United Nations University Institute for the Advanced Study of Sustainability (the Secretariat of the International Partnership for the Satoyama Initiative) and Institute for Global Environmental Strategies.

 The Global Environment Facility (GEF) is an international partnership of 183 countries, international institutions, civil society organizations, and private sector to address global environmental issues.
 Serving as financial mechanism for several international environmental conventions, since 1991, the GEF has provided $14.6 billion in grants and leveraged $74.3 billion in co-financing for more than 4,000 projects in more than 165 developing countries. (www.thegef.org)

 CI Japan is a Japanese entity and part of an international NGO, Conservation International, working for realizing sustainable society.
 Based on a strong foundation of science, partnership and field demonstrations, CI Japan works closely with the network spreading in 31 countries with a total staff of 1000 conservationists.
 Under the slogan of “People need nature to thrive,” it engages in policy work, field project implementation and outreach.

 UNU-IAS is a leading research and teaching institute based in Tokyo, Japan.
 Its mission is to advance efforts towards a more sustainable future, through policy-relevant research and capacity development focused on sustainability and its social, economic and environmental dimensions.
 UNU-IAS serves the international community, making valuable and innovative contributions to high-level policymaking and debates within the UN system.
 The activities of the institute are in three thematic areas: sustainable societies, natural capital and biodiversity, and global change and resilience. (ias.unu.edu)